eal024/dc-for-econ/README.md

 # Data Science for Economists

+Concepts and code related to ML, text analysis, and LLM.
-Concepts and code from the course [ECON4170](https://www.uio.no/studier/emner/sv/oekonomi/ECON4170/index.html)
+Some code and scripts are from the course [ECON4170](https://www.uio.no/studier/emner/sv/oekonomi/ECON4170/index.html)

 ### Numerical methods
 #### Solving equations